Cycle Friendly Communities

 How much will we fund?

-The amount we will consider funding will depend on the contribution of the project to Cycling Scotland’s vision as stated above.
-As a guide though, it is unlikely that we will be awarding projects a grant in excess of £6,000.
+In previous rounds, the amount we considered funding was dependant on the contribution of the project to Cycling Scotland’s vision as stated above.
+It is rare that we will award projects a grant in excess of £6,000.
 Please note we cannot fund staff costs.